Weld RE-5J Foundation

 - Pioneer Ridge Elementary: Amy Thompson for Cricut to personalize student creation - $500

-- Milliken Elementary School: Patsy Burenheide for resources for indoor recess, student breaks, and targeted behavior supports - $1,330
+- Milliken Elementary School: Patsy Burenheide for resources for indoor recess, student breaks, and targeted behavior supports - $1,330 (pics below)

 - Pioneer Ridge Elementary: Emily Davis for literary texts for Socratic Seminar - $685